cappe987/cappe987.github.io/content/blog/networks/2023-10-12-ptp-peer-delays.md

 wire it now looks like a normal two-step.

-The benefit of this is because one-step adds latency to the transmission because it has to stop, take the timestamp just before transmitting, and then modify the packet.
+The benefit of this is because one-step adds latency to the transmission as it has to stop, take the timestamp just before transmitting, and then modify the packet.
 At speeds of 10Gbit and higher it starts affecting the transmission speed.
 The follow-up doesn't have to be modified exactly at transmission time, it can be prepared ahead of time so it doesn't affect the